快猫短视频

 Anabolic steroids

-Anabolic steroids are male hormones used by some athletes to increase their strength and muscle mass.
-Long-term anabolic steroid use can slightly increase the risk of hepatocellular cancer.
+Anabolic steroids are male hormones used by some athletes and other people to increase their strength and muscle mass.
+Long-term anabolic steroid use can increase the risk of liver cancer slightly.
 Cortisone-like steroids, such as hydrocortisone, prednisone, and dexamethasone, do not carry this same risk.

 American Cancer Society Emails